**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 The Art and Science of Pricing

-Some would argue that pricing is more art than science, akin to choosing between a fine Napa Valley wine or a cheeky craft cocktail.
-The balancing act involves several key factors:
+Some would argue that pricing is more art than science, like choosing between a fine Napa Valley wine or a cheeky make cocktail.
+The equalizing act involves several pivotal factors:

 • Cost of Goods Sold (COGS): The total sum of your ingredients.